Showcase Terms And Conditions

 Application

-Applicant’s name, communication details, artist’s statement about the showcase piece, showcase division, art form.
+Applicant’s name, communication details, artist’s statement about the showcase piece, showcase division, and art form.

 Award Acceptance

-Since each participating student has different reasons for participating, we wish to empower them to select their reasons.
-Options range from simply having fun to receiving a scholarship.
-The ability to choose from the options could mean the world to a student who may put added stress on showcasing to another level.
-As an organization, we are mindful of students, their feelings, and their social-emotional and mental health and wellness.
+Since each applicant has different needs, wants, desires, or reasons for participating in the showcase, we wish to empower them to select their reasons.
+The ability to choose from the options could mean the world to an applicant who may put added stress on showcasing to another level.
+Options range from simply showcasing for fun to receiving prizes or awards.
+As an organization, we are mindful of each applicant’s feelings and their social-emotional and mental health and wellness.

 Minimum portfolio requirements

-At least one completed showcase piece, either visual (high-resolution image) or performance art (video or audio).
+At least one completed showcase piece, either visual (high-resolution image or media arts) or performance art (captured on high-quality video or audio).

 Ownership and license (video law)